Overview

 User view settings:

-Allow to specify the different visibility settings for all users, a sub-set of users or individual users.
-Please review the Custom User View Guide for more details.
+Allow to specify the different visibility settings for all users, a sub-set of users or individual user on the below settings:

 Absence settings: